johnnyyork13/vicewaves/ZNOTES.md

 TODO
-Add filters
-Add filter page
 Add search bar
-Add categories
-Add cart system
-Add payments
-Add login
 Add orders (prototype working)
 Add orders history that saves a user's orders in database Make navbar toggle on click instead of hover
-Add icon on shopping cart to indicate items are in it Fix styling on shopping cart where it always fits the height of the screen Add notifications for when items are in cart
+Add icon on shopping cart to indicate items are in it Add notifications for when items are in cart
 Validate inputs on forms
 Add close cart functionality when user clicks outside of cart component